craftycodie/MineOnline/README.md

 If you would like a version to be added to the main list, contact me (Codie).

 ## For Developers
 If you would like to help out, a good place to start is the ZenHub workspace, all of the issues are managed in [ZenHub](https://app.zenhub.com/workspaces/mineonline-5ec5d0ef84b144f89c5bc5c7).
-The best place to reach me is in my [discord server](https://discord.gg/xuyT7Xm).
+The best place to reach me is [here](https://discord.gg/xuyT7Xm).

 As per the license you are welcome to use the launcher code under non-commercial conditions.